slackapi/bolt-js/docs/_tutorials/getting_started.md

 })();
 ```

-Your token and signing secret are all that is required to create your first Bolt app.
+Your token and signing secret are enough to create your first Bolt app.
 Save your `app.js` file then, back at the command line, run the following:

 ```script
 node app.js